if it is npm v6

 }

-Note that some platforms cannot place different types of triggers in the same function.
+Note that some platforms cannot put different types of triggers in the same function.
 For example, Alibaba Cloud stipulates that HTTP triggers and other triggers cannot take effect in the same function at the same time.

 Function definition file